Should you mix and match your window treatmentsMay 19, 2019 12:10 pm

-You can add two window treatments on one window, but be careful they don't drown out the room
+You can add two window treatments on one window, but be sure to pick textures and patterns that don’t drown out the room

 Layering two treatments on the same window can give your walls some texture and interest.
 One popular choice is to pair an opaque cellular shade with an off-the-shelf sheer curtain.
 This allows you to block out light with needed, but still have privacy when the shade is open.

 The goal is to have the curtain be decoration over a more permanent custom-made window treatment — like a plantation shutter.
 You then can pick up a curtain at a fabric store, then interchange them based on the season or changing decor.
 The underlying treatment, however, is your main attraction and lasts forever.

 That’s not to say that the layered look works great in every instance.
 For one thing, you should keep layers to a custom-fitted window treatment and a lighter curtain.
 For instance, adding in a decorative curtain with plantation shutters can add style, but a heavy drape can seem like overkill.
 And while layers of thick, heavy drapes look great in a Victorian mansion, they can make your rooms seem small and stuffy when they are paired with anything more than a sheer lining.

 Keep The Same Window Treatments In The Same Room

 To promote cohesion, window treatments should be consistent throughout the room